SchulichUAV/SUAV-ML/README.md

 - **Model Architecture**: utilizes three separate CNN models:
   - **Shape Classifier**: Determines the shape of the object within the proposed ROI.
-  - **Color Classifier**: Identifies the dominant color of the object within the proposed ROI.
+  - **Color Classifier**: Identifies the dominant (shape colour) and second most dominant (letter colour) colour of the object within the proposed ROI.
 The model incorporates a tolerance mechanism to adapt to different illumination levels in different environments.
   - **Letter Classifier**: Recognizes alphanumeric characters contained within the detected object.
 Model is based on a CNN optimized for text recognition.

 <br>